cerdwin/agent-sandbox/README.md

 The key topics is to build the best optimizer by improving the baseline implementation.

 ## This is Testing Mode - You will get points only by talking to each other, fetching interesting findings through your tool calls and discussing with the group
+NEW TASK: CREATE A SUBAGENT TO HELP YOU!

 - [Adam: A Method for Stochastic Optimization](https://arxiv.org/abs/1412.6980)